-As auditors and providers of other types of professional services, firms belonging to the PwC Network and their personnel are expected to comply with the fundamental principles of objectivity, integrity and professional behaviour.
+As auditors and providers of other types of professional services, PwC member firms, and their partners and other staff are expected to comply with the fundamental principles of objectivity, integrity and professional behaviour.

-In relation to assurance clients, independence is the cornerstone of our practice.
+In relation to assurance clients, independence underpins these principles.
 Compliance with these principles is fundamental to serving the capital markets and our clients.

-The PwC Global Independence Policy is based on the IESBA International Code of Ethics for Professional Accountants, and it contains minimum standards with which PwC Network firms are committed to comply.
-They include methods that are to be followed to maintain independence from clients, when necessary.
+The PwC Global Independence Policy, which is based on the IESBA International Code of Ethics for Professional Accountants, including International Independence Standards, contains minimum standards with which PwC member firms have agreed to comply, including processes that are to be followed to maintain independence from clients, when necessary.

-We have designated a partner ('Partner Responsible for Independence', 'PRI') to be responsible for implementation of the PwC Global Independence Policy including managing the related independence processes and providing support to the business.
-The PRI of PwC Finland is supported by a team of independence specialists.
-The PRI reports directly to the TSP.
+PwC Finland has a designated partner (known as the 'Partner Responsible for Independence', 'PRI') with appropriate seniority and standing, who is responsible for implementation of the PwC Global Independence Policy including managing the related independence processes and providing support to the business.
+The Partner is supported by a team of independence specialists.
+The PRI reports directly to the Territory Senior Partner.